fnproject/fn/prop.md

 alternatively.
-From here on, 'task' will be referred to as a 'call'. the '/tasks' endpoints will be herein removed (they currently refer to an async 'call', with operations to reserve or delete MQ messages directly through the api. the call API can handle these fine with ID)
+From here on, 'task' will be referred to as a 'call'. the '/tasks' endpoints will be herein removed (they currently refer to an async 'call', with operations to reserve or delete MQ messages directly through the api. the call API can handle these fine with ID, and look up the call by id to get fields it needs & remove messages, etc)

 ##### Execution model for Async is at most once